valeriaoshiro/ArcadiaHW/README.md

 ### Info

 - September 24, 2020
 - React application that shows contact information from the server.
-User is able to add new contacts, edit and delete existing contact.
+The user is able to add new contacts, edit and delete existing contact.

 ### Setup